openremote/documentation/docs/developer-guide/working-on-ui-and-apps.md

 compatible with web components (see [here](https://custom-elements-everywhere.com/)).

 ### Demos
 These are apps for development purposes Generally a 1-1 mapping between components and demos; they provide a simple harness for the components that can be used during development and optionally can be deployed to offer component demos.

-## Publishing to NPM
-Publishing is done using lockstep versioning; we use yarn version plugin to manage workspace package version incrementing as follows:

-1. The public packages are marked for version bump:
-`yarn workspaces foreach --no-private --topological version --deferred <patch | minor | major>`
-1. The new versions are applied:
-`yarn version apply --all`
-1. The components are prepared:
-`yarn workspaces foreach --no-private --topological npm prepublishOnly`
-1. The public packages are packed and published:
-`yarn workspaces foreach --no-private --topological npm publish`